juliatessler/2023-dl-for-search-selection/README.md

 I had never used ChatGPT to start a project, so this was quite interesting.
 I asked for some ideas on how to build an information retrieval system based on the CISI Collection dataset.
 The assistant told me to take the following steps:

-1. Familiarize with the dataset, along with the same link that was provided with project instructions (which didn't contain as much information on the dataset as I would have hoped for).
+1. Familiarize yourself with the dataset, along with the same link that was provided with project instructions (which didn't contain as much information on the dataset as I would have hoped for).
 1. Choose a programming language (maybe I should have told the assistant that I was about to build the project in Python).
 1. Choose a retrieval model (we already knew we were about to use BM25 for it).
 1. Preprocess documents.